ghmichels/ghnews/README.md

-# globo.com
+# ghnews

-A clone of the globo.com website using Next JS and tailwindCSS
+News website inspired by globo.com layout developed with NextJS and TailwindCSS